Misunderstood (Bon Jovi song)

-"Misunderstood" is a song by American rock band Bon Jovi from the album Bounce.
-Released on December 2, 2002, the song peaked at No. 34 on Billboard's Mainstream Top 40 chart and was nominated for a Grammy Award for Best Pop Performance by a Duo or Group with Vocal.
-It was featured on the 2003 Brazilian soap opera Mulheres Apaixonadas as a theme of the love couple (Edwiges and Cláudio).
-The song was a big hit there, making the song a Top 5 hit.
+"Misunderstood" is a song by American rock band Bon Jovi from their eighth studio album, Bounce.
+The single was first released in Japan as a double A-side with "Bounce" on November 13, 2002, and was released by itself in the United States the following month.
+"Misunderstood" peaked at No. 34 on Billboard's Mainstream Top 40 chart and was nominated for a Grammy Award for Best Pop Performance by a Duo or Group with Vocal.
 The single is a version of the album cut that was remixed by Tim Palmer at Electric Lady Studios in New York.